 To use the language well, you should cherish its classic form.
 Do not be tempted by a fancy word when there is a plain word to use.
 Same with foreign language expressions.
 As long as you have an English word for it, use it.

 Forget “nite”, “thru” and “pleez”.
 Forget simplified spelling, minimize Internet slang.
 It distracts the reader and makes your posts hard to read and understand.
 Use the standard words.

 Write things out.
 Do not use initials or abbreviations unless you are certain it will be understood by your readers.

 There are readers that encounter the name for the first time, make it easy for them to see the words.
 Start your articles by writing names in full and shorten them later in the article.

-Make it easy to discover more good content
+The recirculation effect: Make it easy to discover more good content

-Clicking links remains the most-used feature on any website.
+Clicking links remains the most-used feature on any blog.
 If you’ve got the attention of your visitor, you should extend their stay by connecting your visitor to more of the content they want using links.

 Place specific and relevant links in key places of interest to offer a deeper or follow-up information on the topic.
 Include internal links to relevant posts to get people to stay longer and introduce them to your content archive.
 Make the anchor text meaningful and attention grabbing.

 Each and every post should have multiple links to your other relevant posts.
 These make visitors stay longer on your blog, get more familiar with your content and gain more value.